People make concealed carry way more complicated than it really is.

 If your belt is tight, the gun will dig into your legs, lower abdomen, or ribs.
 All of which will lead to you hating appendix carry and going back to behind the hip… which ultimately leads to having to wear a tight belt, placing strain on your opposite hip and compressing your bladder.

 Business & Bullets has a great video discussing how various carry positions will place strain on your body.
 Lloyd knows his stuff.
-Head his advice.
+Heed his advice.

 When Should I Carry?